title

-Jan 7 In response to Japan's military expansion in Manchuria, Secretary of State declares the Stimson Doctrine: the non-recognition of territorial changes executed by force.
+Jan 7 In response to Japan's military expansion in Manchuria, the US Secretary of State declares the Stimson Doctrine: the non-recognition of territorial changes executed by force.

-Jan 8 The principle leader of the Church of England, the Archbishop of Canterbury ury, forbids church remarriage of divorced person.
+Jan 8 The principle leader of the Church of England, the Archbishop of Canterbury, forbids church remarriage of a divorced person.

 Jan 28 Japan lands troops at Shanghai on January 28 in response to expressions of hostility by Chinese citizens there.
 They challenge a Chinese army unit in the vicinity.
 And a Japanese aircraft carrier shells Chinese targets in support of its troops.
 Fighting extends into February.

-January The Soviet government is rationing food in cities and has been requisitioning food for export, to pay for industrialization.
+Jan 1-31 Stalin's Five-Year Plan ends this year.
+The Soviet government is rationing food in cities and has been requisitioning food for export to pay for the industrialization.
 Peasants hostile to the collectivization program have been burning their crops, destroying their tools and their livestock.
 Famine exists.
 It will be estimated that during this year a million peasants die.

 Feb 2 A general disarmament convention begins in Geneva.
 It will last into 1934 and become bogged down over the difference between offensive and defensive weapons.

 Feb 2 The Reconstruction Finance Corporation, chartered by the Hoover administration, begins its operation.
-It is to give $2 billion in aid to state and local governments and made loans to banks, railroads, farm mortgage associations, and other businesses, but it fails to do distribute much of its funds.
+It is to give $2 billion in aid to state and local governments and make loans to banks, railroads, farm mortgage associations, and other businesses, but it fails to distribute much of its funds.

 Feb 25 Adolf Hitler obtains German citizenship by naturalization, opening the opportunity for him to run in the 1932 election for Reichspräsident.